-Read on to find out how I went swimming with dolphins on the Big Island of Hawaii – and didn’t spend a dime!
+Read on to find out how I went swimming with dolphins on the Big Island of Hawaii in a wild setting – and didn’t spend a dime!

 Everyone’s bucket list looks different but there are a few things that seem to pop up regularly, like swimming with dolphins.